 Review of D'Aulaires' Greek Myths from Memoria Press

-2:15 AMWe recently starting studying ancient history, in our home school, especially Greek myths, and the book we were recommended to use by friends was D'Aulaires' Greek Myths from Memoria Press.
-We had the chance to review it as part of The Old Schoolhouse Review Crew, and I can't wait to tell you about it!
+We recently starting studying ancient history, in our home school, especially Greek myths, and the book we were recommended to use by friends was D'Aulaires' Greek Myths from Memoria Press.
+I can't wait to tell you about it!

 The set we received contained the full-color, beautifully-illustrated Greek Myths book.
 (D'Aulaires has done several children's history books during the years he wrote and illustrated.
 They are our favorite titles as they captivate and educate in a way that classical education enthusiasts can really appreciate.)
 We actually own another copy of this that has seen better days, so my kids were thrilled to have a new copy to look through.
 Even the younger kids who can't read love the pictures; they are amazing and they reinforce the stories inside and help kids comprehend the fantastic myths inside!